pratakonda/Pavan_Roosterteeth_assignment/README.md

 * Use the cloudformation templete "pavan_roosterteeth_assignment.yml" for buiding resources
 * This templete can be uploaded to create a stack in cloudformation service from AWS management console.
 * You can use AWS cli to create stack using the command "aws cloudformation create-stack --stack-name <<desired stack name>> --template-body file://pavan_roosterteeth_assignment.yml --parameters file://parameters.json"
+* In the parameters file parameters.json, update your Keyname with your desired keyname.
+And also update SSHLocation with your desired IP range